Online Masters in Psychopharmacology Degree Overview

-In 1998, the California School of Professional Psychology (CSPP) established the nation’s first Postdoctoral Master of Science in Clinical Psychopharmacology program and have been on the forefront of preparing for prescriptive authority for 20 years since.
-At CSPP, we prepare licensed psychologists to prescribe safely and effectively in states and federal jurisdictions where they have prescriptive authority and is just one of several compelling reasons to master psychopharmacology.
+In 1998, Alliant International University’s California School of Professional Psychology (CSPP) established the nation’s first Postdoctoral Master of Science in Clinical Psychopharmacology program and has been on the forefront of preparing for prescriptive authority for 20 years since.
+At CSPP, we prepare licensed psychologists to prescribe psychotropic medications safely and effectively in states and federal jurisdictions where they have prescriptive authority — and that’s just one of several compelling reasons to earn a psychopharmacology degree.
+If you want to improve the mental health of your community and make a true impact on individuals suffering from a mental illness, consider enrolling in our Master’s in Psychopharmacology Program today.

 Faculty and Admissions